 Chairman's message

 Cover story Paytm: Solving problems to create opportunity

 Creating efficiencies

 Digital models take hold

 Compliance-driven transformation

-Compliance-driven transformation
+0000

+49 | Frontiers in Finance © 2019 KPMG International Cooperative ("KPMG International").
+KPMG International provides no client services and is a Swiss entity with which the independent member firms of the KPMG network are affiliated.

 Tax, transfer pricing and transformation:

-What Asset Managers may be forgetting Anthony Brown, KPMG in Canada Sherif Assef, KPMG in the US Dr. Manuel Imhof, KPMG in Germany sset managers are making good progress transforming their organizations.
+What Asset Managers may be forgetting Anthony Brown, KPMG in Canada Sherif Assef, KPMG in the US Dr. Manuel Imhof, KPMG in Germany A sset managers are making good progress transforming their organizations.
 But few seem to have thought about the tax and transfer pricing implications of their actions.
 Opportunities (and risks) could be missed.